- Understanding the Role of Machine Learning in Manufacturing

 Machine Learning for Manufacturing: Use Cases and Examples

-ML in manufacturing is reshaping the industry with its diverse applications and advantages.
+Machine learning in manufacturing is reshaping the industry with its diverse applications and advantages.
 From predictive maintenance to optimized supply chains, machine learning applications in manufacturing are driving innovation and productivity across the industry.
-Here are some of the most remarkable use cases of machine learning in manufacturing with their real-world examples:
+Here are some of the most remarkable applications of machine learning in manufacturing with their real-world examples:

 Predictive Maintenance